vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1973 The Ur (original) Rāmāyaṇa or Archaeology and the Rāmāyaṇa. in:

-Indologen-Tagung 1971, ediṭby ḤH¨artel & V. Moeller, Wiesbaden 1973,
+Indologen-Tagung 1971, ediṭby ḤHärtel & V. Moeller, Wiesbaden 1973,

 153 f.